6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 • Complex roof designs with many penetrations

-Pros of Non-Reinforced EPDM Waterproofing Membranes
+Pros of Non-Reinforced EPDM Membranes

-Cons of Non-Reinforced EPDM Waterproofing Membranes
+Cons of Non-Reinforced EPDM Membranes

 non-reinforced-epdm-waterproofing

-3. Self-Adhesive EPDM Waterproofing Membrane
+3. Self-Adhesive EPDM Membrane

-Self-adhesive EPDM waterproofing membranes, also known as SA EPDM membranes, come with a factory-applied pressure-sensitive adhesive (PSA) backing that eliminates the need for traditional bonding adhesives.
+Self-adhesive EPDM membranes, also known as SA EPDM membranes, come with a factory-applied pressure-sensitive adhesive (PSA) backing that eliminates the need for traditional bonding adhesives.
 This innovation significantly reduces installation time, labor, and solvent-related odors.
 The membrane is typically a non-reinforced EPDM sheet with a pre-applied adhesive layer, making it an excellent choice for projects requiring a fast, clean, and efficient waterproofing solution.

 Self-adhesive EPDM membranes are available in 60-mil (1.52 mm) thickness and commonly supplied in 10′ x 100′ (3m x 30m) rolls.

-Common Uses of Self-Adhesive EPDM Waterproofing Membranes
+Common Uses of Self-Adhesive EPDM Membranes

 • Low-slope commercial and residential roofs